Unlocking Potential

 - What do I want for the people I coach?

-- Do I believe in their gifts and potential?
+- Do I truly believe in their gifts and potential?

-- How can I help clients become aware of their yearnings and potential?
+- How can I help clients name their yearnings and step into their strengths?

-- What am I learning about unlocking people's potential?
+- What am I learning about unlocking human potential?

 2 | Coaches move people from one level of performance to another

-- What gets in the client's way that prevents them from seeing a better way of being?
+- What blind spots keep them from seeing a better way of being?

 3 | Being a great coach is a choice

-- What have I learned from my most recent coaching conversations?
+- What insights stand out from my recent coaching conversations?

 4 | Great coaches build trust, gain commitment, and help clients execute

-- Which of these four practices do you do best?
+- Which of these three do I do best?

-- Who can help you develop this skill?
+- Who can coach me to grow this skill?

 5 | The only kind of commitment that lasts is internal commitment